Harishanan/Machine-Learning-HPC-/README.md

 ## 2.3 Network Interconnect:

-***Cluster Network is two or more computing device working together for a common computing purpose.
-This Network follows the principle of the parallel processing.
-Parallel processing is the method of using two or more processors(CPUs) to handle seperate chuncks of a same complex tasks.***

-There are several interconnect technologies available with their own strength and specefic use-cases.
+There are several interconnect technologies available for establishing connection in a cluster computing with their own strength and specefic use-cases.
 Some of them are :

 1. **Infiniband** : Computer Networking communication standard used in high-performance computing that features high throughput and very low latency.
 It supports Remote Direct Memory Access(RDMA), which means the ability to access host memory directly without CPU intervention.
 Infiniband is widely used in supercomputer clusters and it is preferred network interconnection technology for GPU servers.
 2. **NVIDIA NVLink** : World's first high-speed GPU interconnect technology that can connect two graphics card , with low latency, and high bandwidth.
 It is ideal for the system that uses NVIDIA graphics card, such as those in deep-learning and GPU accelerated computing.
 It is not best option for our project,as it is only compatible with NVIDIA graphics card and we will be using intel graphics card for our HPC.